squerez/ckad-exercises/tips/editor-tips.md

 I recommend to become confortable with 'vim' since the labs already come with this editor pre-configured and aliased to 'vi'.

-There are a few resources out there for this, but I would recommend the following for differente learning approaches:
+There are a few resources out there for this, but I would recommend the following for different learning approaches:

 - https://github.com/kodekloudhub/community-faq/blob/main/docs/vi-101.md  as a cheatsheet
 - https://vim-adventures.com/ as an interactive game to learn vim motions